TomLiDev/mushroom-mapper/README.md

 - Ability to perform CRUD functionality on Finds.
 Users and admins will have the ability to create, read, update and delete finds.

 - Authentication/Role based functionality.
 Different functionality and abilities will be available to users who have registered and logged in to their account, unauthenticated users will have a more limited option of functionality to encourage sign up and long term engagement with the site.

-- Account Management.
-Users will have the ability to manage certian aspects of their account themselves without the need for admin/super user involvement.

 - Responsive Design.
 The application will resize and maintain relevant functionality across all modern device screen sizes.